NeuroLexDiagnostics/train-accent/README.md

 # train-accent

-Github repo for training accents using common voice dataset.
+Github repo for training accents using the [Common Voice dataset](https://www.kaggle.com/mozillaorg/common-voice).

 ## how to download data